Video 7: Where can I live?

 A great place to start is the Housing Hub.
 The Housing Hub is a website that shows accessible properties that are available to rent or buy.
 You can create a profile on the Housing Hub with the answers to these questions.
 It will then show you places to live that suit your needs.

-You can also ask your NDIS Support Coordinator or NDIS Planner to support you to look for somewhere to live.
-If you have very high disability support needs, the Summer Foundation’s Housing Hub team can support you to work out what you want and need in a home.
+You can also ask the NDIS to support you to look for somewhere to live that suits your needs – speak to your Support Coordinator, Local Area Coordinator or NDIS Planner.
+If you have very high disability support needs, the Housing Hub Team can also help.

 You can search for SDA near you here on the Housing Hub.
 Or better still, sign up an create a Housing Seeker profile and let the Housing Hub do the work for you.
 If a housing provider lists a property that looks like a good match for your profile, the Housing Hub will let you know!